petzval/btferret/README.md

 There are two standard flavours of Bluetooth implemented by this library - Classic and LE (low energy, also known as GATT).
 In the Classic case, a client
-connects to a listening server and the two can then exchange large amounts of serial data.
-A Pi running btferret/btlib
-can act as a Classic client or server.
+connects to a listening server and the two can then exchange large amounts of serial data as a straightforward serial link.
+A Pi running btferret/btlib can act as a Classic client or server.
 The connecting server/client can be another Pi running btferret or any Bluetooth-capable device such as a PC or Android running a Blueooth app such as a serial terminal.
 Starting-point code examples for Classic and LE clients and servers are available for download, and described in the [Hello World](#2-3-hello-world) section.
-The [Blue Dot app](#3-12-blue-dot-server) uses a classic connection to control a Pi from a phone, and so does the [MIT App Inventor](#2-3-8-mit-app-inventor-server) server example.
+The [Blue Dot app](#2-3-9-blue-dot-server) uses a classic connection to control a Pi from a phone, and so does the [MIT App Inventor](#2-3-8-mit-app-inventor-server) server example.
 OBEX (OBject EXchange) is a standard protocol used by most devices to send data (usually files) via a Classic connection.
 OBEX [client](#2-3-6-obex-client) and [server](#2-3-7-obex-server) code examples are included.